 - Cramps or pain below the belly button.

 - Fever symptoms — including chills and sweats.

 If you leave the UTI untreated, it could lead to a kidney infection.
 This will cause back pain, chills, nausea, and fever.

 An untreated kidney infection can eventually cause early labor or low birth-weight — it could even be life-threatening for both mother and baby.

 UTI Treatment During Pregnancy

-Doctors generally treat UTIs with a course of antibiotics.
-If the E. Coli bacteria caused your infection, treatment usually works quickly.
-Your healthcare provider will likely prescribe a three to seven day course of antibiotics.
+Healthcare providers generally treat UTIs with a course of antibiotics.
+If ali bacterium caused your infection, treatment usually works quickly.
+Your healthcare provider will likely prescribe a three to seven-day course of antibiotics.